What is Coinomi?

 - Coinomi is an interface.
 It allows you to interact with many blockchains without ever giving up your private keys, the "passcode" to your funds.

-- Coinomi has has two integrated exchanges (Changelly and Shapeshift).
+- Coinomi has has integrated exchanges (Changelly, Coinswitch and Totle).
 Coinomi itself is not an exchange.

 What do I need to know before using Coinomi